 You may have been accused of Sexual Battery, but that does not mean you are guilty.
 Because of the complexities and seriousness of Sexual Battery allegations, it is imperative that you speak with an experienced sex crimes lawyer right away.
 Our team of attorneys, investigators and experts are highly experienced in defending sex crimes and will begin building your defense today.

 At Powers Sellers & Finkelstein, our attorneys have over 25 years of combined experience defending citizens charged with Sexual Battery and related offenses.
 We know what it takes to get the best result in your case.
-Call us today for a free consultation.
+Call us today for a free evaluation.